IN AS FEW AS 12 MONTHS

 What is an Accelerated Master's Degree program?

-The Accelerated Master's Degree program allows exceptional high school students at UNC Charlotte the opportunity to complete the requirements for both their bachelor’s and master’s degrees at an accelerated pace - usually with just one additional year.
+The Accelerated Master's Degree program allows exceptional students at UNC Charlotte the opportunity to complete the requirements for both their bachelor’s and master’s degrees at an accelerated pace - usually with just one additional year.

 What programs are offered?